day8/re-frame/docs/data-oriented-design.md

 it is as if you are adding to the "instruction set" of this "machine".

 When first introducing re-frame, I said it had Data-Oriented Design.
-And we now know that means "code is data".
-You assemble data in a particular format (a domain-specific language), and that data is then "executed" by an interpreter.
+And we now know that means "data is code".
+You assemble data in a particular format (a domain-specific language), and that data is then seen as code by an interpreter which executes it.

 Consider hiccup.
-It is a data format which descibes how to create and arranging DOM.
+It is a data format for describing how to create and arranging DOM.
 Make a data structure in the right format and Reagent will act as the "interpreter" which executes that "language" creating the DOM you describe.
-Code is data.
+Data is code.

 We can use pure data literals:
 ```clj